unihd-cag/skillbridge/README.md

 Before you can use the Skill bridge you must generate the function definitions from Virtuoso via the Skill console.

-1. Type `python -m skillbridge` into your shell to acquire the correct `PATH-TO-IPC-SERVER`
+1. Type `skillbridge` into your shell to acquire the correct `PATH-TO-IPC-SERVER`
 2. Open Virtuoso
 2. Type these commands into the Skill console
     - `load("PATH-TO-IPC-SERVER")`